strapi-community/strapi-provider-upload-google-cloud-storage/CONTRIBUTING.md

    ```
 4. A team leader will check, suggest modification, approve, merge, and close your request.

-## Contribution Prerequisites

-* You have [Node](https://nodejs.org/en/) at v10.x.x only and [Yarn](https://yarnpkg.com/en/) at v1.2.0+.
-* You are familiar with Git.

 ---

 ## Miscellaneous

-### Repository Organization

-We chose to to use a monorepo design that exploits [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) in the way [React](https://github.com/facebook/react/tree/master/packages) or [Babel](https://github.com/babel/babel/tree/master/packages) does.
-This allows the community to easily maintain the whole ecosystem, keep it up-to-date and consistent.

-We do our best to keep the master branch as clean as possible, with tests passing at all times.
-However, it may happen that the master branch moves faster than the release cycle.
-Therefore check the [releases on npm](https://www.npmjs.com/package/strapi) so that you're always up-to-date with the latest stable version.

 ### Reporting an issue